DiegoUsaiUK/K_Medoid_Clustering/README.md

 # K_Medoid_Clustering

-In this project I revisited clustering, one of my favourite analytic methods, to explore and analyse a real-world dataset that included a __mix of categorical and numerical__ feature.
+In this project I revisit __clustering__, one of my favourite analytic methods, to explore and analyse a real-world dataset that included a __mix of categorical and numerical__ feature.
 This required a different approach from the classical __K-means__ algorithm that cannot be no directly applied to categorical data.

 Instead, I used the __K-medoids__ algorithm, also known as __PAM__ (Partitioning Around Medoids), that has the advantage of working on __distances other than numerical__ and lends itself well to analyse mixed-type data.